nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The following is a Class diagram illustrating the relationship between the classes of the three commands and `NegateCommand`:

    ![Class diagram for NegateCommand, Unremind, Unprioritize and Undone](images/NegateCommandClassDiagram.png)
-   <br/>*Figure X: Class diagram for NegateCommand, Unremind, Unpriortize and Undone*
+   <br/>*Figure 3: Class diagram for NegateCommand, Unremind, Unpriortize and Undone*

 The NegateCommand class contains the **final** class-level member `COMMAND_WORD` with String **"un"**, and private attribute `targetIndex` of type `Index`.